Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_analytics_relnotes.md

 ## New features and enhancements

-The following new features and enhancements are available in this update:
+The following new features is available in this update:

-* Consumer can see his API Health and filter per product / subscription / application the presented metrics data.
+* Consumers can see API Health and filter per product / subscription / application the presented metrics data.
 Go to Marketplace home page > Consumer Insights menu.

 ## Fixed issues